-Bug 7788 - Snap applications does not work inside ThinLinc session
+Bug 7788 - Applications without access to our XAuthority do not work inside ThinLinc session

 Alias: None